aneeshsharma/Configurator/README.md

 # Configurator
-A utlility to help you manage your config files or dotiles easily
+A utlility to help you manage your config files or dotfiles easily